JoshData/python-email-validator/README.md

 # prints: me@domain.com
 ```

-Because you may get an email address in a variety of forms, you ought to
+Because an end-user might type their email address in different (but
+equivalent) un-normalized forms at different times, you ought to
-replace it with its normalized form immediately prior to going into your
+replace what they enter with the normalized form immediately prior to
-database (during account creation), querying your database (during
+going into your database (during account creation), querying your database
-login), or sending outbound mail.
+(during login), or sending outbound mail.
+Normalization may also change
+the length of an email address, and this may affect whether it is valid
+and acceptable by your SMTP provider.

 The normalizations include lowercasing the domain part of the email
 address (domain names are case-insensitive), [Unicode "NFC"